 FCT was started in 2009 by seven clinicians who had worked at The Wellness Community of Greater Boston (TWC), an organization that provided cancer support services.
 FCT's early beginnings were prompted by the precipitous closure of TWC in February, 2009.
 This abrupt closing left a void for many people with cancer.
 TWC closed its doors for good on a Friday.
 With a sense of urgency, dedication and commitment, the founding staff of FCT opened its doors the following Monday...not missing one group session!

-FCT filed with the IRS to become a non-profit organization 501(c)3 in 2009, and was was initially supported through private donations and the staff donating their time and expertise for the first year.
+FCT filed with the IRS to become a non-profit organization 501(c)3 in 2009, and was initially supported through private donations and the clinical staff donating their time and expertise for the first year.
 FCT believes strongly in the power of collaboration.
-To this end, over the past ten years, FCT has developed collaborations with many different organization to promote access to important cancer support services for people with cancer and their family members in six different communities in the Boston metropolitan area.
+To this end, over the past ten years FCT has developed collaborations with many organizations with the goal of promoting access to important cancer support services in the Boston metropolitan area.
+We are proud to be currently collaborating with the Livestrong program at the Waltham YMCA.

-We will continue to partner with doctors at Massachusetts General Hospital and Harvard Medical School to train first year medical students in how to deliver difficult news compassionately to their patients.
+We will continue to partner with doctors at Massachusetts General Hospital and Harvard Medical School to train first year medical students on how to deliver difficult news compassionately to their patients.
 This program has run for over 10 years!

-We hope to offer Kids Count, Too! for elementary and middle school children who have a parent with cancer.
+We aspire to offer Kids Count, Too! for elementary and middle school children who have a parent with cancer.